YosefZl/Tugas-Project-Pyton-for-Data-Science/README.md

 <br>Program: IBM Advance AI

 Info:
-<br>If you Use Google Colab do "!apt install fonts-ipafont-gothic" first and make sure to upload the dataset and cange the path in
+<br>If you Use Google Colab do "!apt install fonts-ipafont-gothic" first and make sure to upload the dataset and change the path in
 <br> "df = pd.read_csv('your_dataset_path')"